BeeryLab/voletron/README.md

   quad, etc.
 - `*.group_size.csv`: average group sizes each tag was found in, and average group sizes when in a group (excluding solo time).
-- `*.longdwells.csv`: any time a vole was present in a location for > ??.
-In most well-functioning tests this should not have data, so indicates a removed or lost RFID tag.
+- `*.longdwells.csv`: any time a vole was present in a location for more than 6 hours.
+In most well-functioning tests this should not occur, so it indicates a removed or lost RFID tag.

 ## Inference logic